 T-33 T-Bird M-12

-Weird thing aabout the M-12 was we were looking for an other crashed aircraft!
+Weird thing about the M-12 was we were looking for an other crashed aircraft!
 We only found a very large piece of aircraft skin with rivets and more, and a lot of very small single rivets on other places.
 The crash site was thoroughly cleaned after the crash long ago.

 Particularly astonishing fact was that the large piece also held a Parts Type Identification Plate deep inside it!
 It identifies the aircraft type and serial number (construction number).